Super Bowl brings St. Louis more blues as Rams that used to be theirs lose to Patriots

 Across the street, The Post bar started filling up an hour before kickoff.
 Fans from both teams filled tables and packed the bar.
 The atmosphere was more social than game-charged early, but an interception tossed by Brady to end the first possession brought more cheers than groans.
 Reaction was the same after an early missed field goal by the Pats.

-Among those cheering were Jackie Fish and her husband, Brian Fish, of Columbia, Ill., just across the Mississippi River.
+Among those cheering were Jackie Kish and her husband, Brian Kish, of Columbia, Ill., just across the Mississippi River.
 They were fans of the team in St. Louis ... and now in Los Angeles.

-“We were heartbroken when they left,” Jackie Fish said.
+“We were heartbroken when they left,” Jackie Kish said.
 “But we don’t do the hater thing.”

 The couple searched for bars at which to watch the game and found some were sponsoring “Beat the Rams” parties.
 One St. Louis bar said it would put Kroenke’s face on urinal cakes and dartboards.

-“We don’t have time for that,” Jackie Fish said.
+“We don’t have time for that,” Jackie Kish said.
 “We’re just sorry they weren’t playing the Chiefs today.”

 Comments